Vault as an External Secret Store

 1kubectl -n vault-system exec -it vault-0 -- /bin/sh

-Enable the Kubernetes authentication method.
+Enable the Kubernetes authentication method in Vault.

 1vault auth enable kubernetes